anna-yordanova/serenity-screenplay-demo/README.md

 To access the grid console: `http://localhost:4444/grid/console`

-To check the browser container port: `docker ps`
+To check the browser container port: `docker-compose ps`

 To see the test execution open VNC server on:
 ```